-Maximum total compensation Total Compensation ¥2,000 million [Performance-based compensation] Fixed compensation Basic compensation Short-term performance-based compensation Bonuses Medium- to long-term performance-based compensation Stock-based compensation (restricted stock-based compensation) ¥800 million Basic compensation consists of fixed pay (basic pay and position pay), which is compensation based on each member of the Board's post.
-Bonuses are positioned as a short-term incentive.
-They reflect performance in the relevant fiscal year, and their determination takes into account differences in posts and positions.
-Restricted stock compensation (financial compensation used as investment assets for the acquisition of shares with restriction on transfer compensation) as stock-based compensation is provided in order to give incentives aimed at sustainable improvements in the company's corporate value and to promote the sharing of value with shareholders through share ownership.
-The number of shares allocated is determined in accordance with executive positions.
-Note that, based on the Stock Ownership Guidelines for Executive Officers, members of the Board are expected to hold more than a certain number of shares of NRI's stock, in accordance with their respective positions.
+Maximum total compensation Total Compensation ¥2,000 million [F Performance-based compensation 1] Fixed compensation Basic compensation Short-term performance-based compensation Bonuses Stock-based of (restricted stock-based) rmance-based compensation compensation used compensation) nillion Basic compensation consists of fixed pay (basic pay and position pay), which is compensation based on each member of the Board's post. sists of fixed pay (basic pay and position pay), which is compensation based on each member of the a short-term incentive.
+They reflect performance in the relevant fiscal year, and their determination takes into account nancial compensation used as ion of shares with restriction on pased compensation is provided at sustainable improvements in d to promote the sharing of value ownership. is determined in accordance with sed on the Stock Ownership members of the Board are an number of shares of NRI's spective positions.
 Stock-based compensation as long-term incentives ¥240 million Stock-based compensation as medium-term incentives ¥560 million This is positioned as a long-term incentive aimed at promotion of the sharing of value with shareholders through share ownership and sustainable improvements in the company's corporate value.
 The transfer restriction term is from the day of allotment to the day of retirement as an officer, etc., of NRI or its subsidiary.
 This is positioned as a medium-term incentive aimed at improvements in the company's medium-term results and share price as represented in the Medium-Term Management Plan.
 The transfer restriction term is from the day of allotment and lasts between three and five years thereafter.

-\ Monetary compensation claims are provided for granting restricted stock to eligible members.
+^{} Monetary compensation claims are provided for granting restricted stock to eligible members.